pietheinstrengholt/az-303-304-Microsoft-Azure-Architect-Design-Exam-Notes/README.md

 ### Business Continuity and Disaster Recovery
 - Business Continuity / Disaster Recovery (BC/DR): design applications for maximum availability.
 Read Acces Geo Redudant guarantees 99.99%.
 Thinks of tradeoffs, how much data loss is acceptable and how much downtime is acceptable.
 The 99.95% SLA is available for all tiers (Standard, Premium and Basic) except Free and Shared.
 - Hyper-V and Hyper-V Replica: Hyper-V Replica allows to have a replicated version of the virtual machine.
 Azure Site Recovery: allows the primary site to be the secondary if fail-over is required.
 Operates in a hybrid model.
 Between VMM and Azure.
 Between Hyper-V and Azure.
 Between on-premises sites.
+Azure Site Recovery allows you to automate the replication of virtual machines data whether they are in Azure, or on prem.
 - Azure Backup for VMs: Use Azure backup to backup Azure Resource Manager VM's.

 ### Azure Backup